AmineAndam04/cleanmarl-docs/docs/source/algorithms/coma.rst

    &= r_t + \gamma  \Big[ \lambda R^{\lambda}_{t+1} + (1-\lambda) \max_{a' \in \mathcal{A}} Q(\hat{s}_{t+1}, a') \Big]
    \end{align}

-- **Exploratioin**: We use the exploration strategy suggested in COMA paper.  :math:`ε` is linearly annealed across a number of training steps.
+- **Exploration**: We use the exploration strategy suggested in COMA paper.  :math:`ε` is linearly annealed across a number of training steps.

 .. math::